martinpihrt/OSPy-plugins/plugins/water_consumption_counter/README.md

 The plug-in includes a manifest for compatibility and permission checks, keeps its master-station signal subscriptions in the shared OSPy lifecycle, disconnects them during shutdown, and reports counters, events and e-mail state through the Diagnostics health interface.

-Version 1.1.0 adds a responsive status dashboard and live Home timeline values.
+Version 1.2.0 makes the live Home values unambiguous.
 An active main or second main station shows the total estimated consumption since the last counter reset, including the current run.
-Every active ordinary station configured to use that master shows only the estimated consumption of its current run and the applicable configured flow.
+Every active ordinary station configured to use that master shows its increasing estimated consumption for the current run.
+The configured flow is no longer appended to the station value.
+Values below 1000 liters are displayed in liters and larger values in cubic meters.
 A station without an assigned master does not display an estimated value.
 Home updates the values automatically; **Options > System > Show plug-ins on home** must be enabled.

+The read-only completed-run report is available to notification plug-ins.
+It contains the applicable master, consumption of its complete current or just-finished activation, the current total master counter and consumption of the specific completed station.
+The master and station values can differ when master delays or consecutive stations extend the master activation.

 Plugin setup
 -----------